fhbilgen/WaitChain/README.md

 ```
 * The output file format is text.
 This can be HTML for better visualization.
 * An argument for output filename and path.
+* An argument to specify the dump type.
+Mini, full, etc.
 * Current implementation allows only one ProcessName to be specified as an argument.
 Multiple ProcessName could be allowed.
 * There is no customization for the command line arguments of procdump.
 This can be configurable.
 * The NetworkIO and SMB wait types are not explored yet.
 They can be added and tested.